bmorris3/fleck/docs/fleck/index.rst

 fleck Documentation
 *******************

-This is the documentation for fleck.
+This is the API documentation for fleck.

 Reference/API
 =============